 And then I’m asleep.

 I rub my eyes, clearing them of gunk.
 Holy crap…feels like I just got hit by a mack truck…

 “Jon?”
 Gyrax walks over.
-“Are you all right?”
+“Are you well?”

-“Yeah, I think so.”
+“Yeah…I think so.”
 I stare up at him with bleary eyes.
-“Haven’t been this sore in…I can’t remember if I’ve ever been this sore.
+“Haven’t been this sore in…I don’t think I’ve ever been this sore.
 I can barely move.”

 He nods sympathetically.
 “Walk slowly—that should help.”

 Gyrax shrugs.
 “If your perception is flexible, it can expand to meet nearly any circumstance.
 Your body and aura will naturally follow.”

 “I see.”
-My muscles creak and pull, drawing another groan from me.
+My muscles creak and pull, drawing an involuntary groan from my chapped lips.

-Time to tap my inner eighties action hero.
-“Gotta have faith, right?”
+Time to tap my inner eighties action hero: “Gotta have faith, right?”
 I shrug cavalierly.
 “Things will work out.”

 Gyrax grins. “ ‘Be dust upon your breath.’ ”

-“ ‘Be dust upon your breath,’ ” I agree.
+“Yessir,” I agree.
 “And if you can’t breathe, then sack up and give it a try, because you might just hit it out of the park.”

 “Good man.”
 He claps my shoulder and gives it a reassuring squeeze.
 “Nyanti will do the brunt of the work.
 Erany and I will try and help.
 Everyone else will stand guard.”

 Nyanti enters the hall leading out of the foyer.
 The rest of us follow.
-We find ourselves walking down a long, art-coated corridor.
-Enchanted stained-glass lines the walls, lit by an inherent inner glow.
-The light slides and coalesces across the glass, bringing different parts of it into relief.
+We find ourselves walking down a long, echoey corridor.
+Enchanted stained-glass lines the walls, lit by a soft, arcane glow.
+The light slides and coalesces across the art, bringing different parts of it into relief.